New Oregon: My Vision for the Future of the Pacific Northwest

 I reject the false choice between compassion and justice.
 We can seek accountability and still remain compassionate, renewing our criminal justice system with that harmony at the center.

-Here in the Pacific Northwest, we live in a rainforest, so let’s act like good stewards!
+Healing our planet was the third of three fundamental pillars of my national platform.
+Here in the Pacific Northwest, we literally live in a rainforest, so let’s be better stewards!
 I want practical incentives that reduce pollution and clean up past damage while growing real jobs—experiments that make economic sense or get retired quickly.